suse-edge/edge-image-builder/docs/installing-packages.md

 * `rpms` - Place your RPMs here.
 All RPMs in this directory will be checked for valid GPG signatures, included in the built image and installed during the combustion phase.
   > **_NOTE:_** You must provide an `additionalRepos` entry or a `sccRegistrationCode` in your EIB definition file if your RPMs are dependent on other packages.
 * `rpms/gpg-keys` - Place all GPG keys that are used to sign your RPMs here.
-All GPG keys in this directory will be used when validating the GPG signatures of your RPMs. **Trying to install RPMs that are unsgined or have unrecognized GPG keys will result in a failure of the EIB build process.**
+All GPG keys in this directory will be used when validating the GPG signatures of your RPMs. **Trying to install RPMs that are unsigned or have unrecognized GPG keys will result in a failure of the EIB build process.**

 If you want to install an unsigned RPM, refer to the [Installing unsigned packages](#installing-unsigned-packages) section of this documentation.